-- (a) The representatives underline that the provisions of the Treaty have been agreed upon bearing in mind the specific nature of the Treaty aiming at a legal framework to promote long-term co-operation in a particular sector and as a result cannot be construed to constitute a precedent in the context of other international negotiations. - (b) The provisions of the Treaty do not: - (i) oblige any Contracting Party to introduce mandatory Third Party Access; or - (ii) prevent the use of tariff systems which, within a particular category of consumers, apply identical prices to customers in different locations. - (c) Derogations from most favoured nation treatment are not intended to cover measures which are specific to an investor or group of investors, rather than applying generally.
+- (a) The representatives underline that the provisions of the Treaty have been agreed upon bearing in mind the specific nature of the Treaty aiming at a legal framework to promote long-term cooperation in a particular sector and as a result cannot be construed to constitute a precedent in the context of other international negotiations. - (b) The provisions of the Treaty do not: - (i) oblige any Contracting Party to introduce mandatory third party access; or - (ii) prevent the use of pricing systems which, within a particular category of consumers, apply identical prices to customers in different locations. - (c) Derogations from most favoured nation treatment are not intended to cover measures which are specific to an investor or group of investors, rather than applying generally.

-- (a) The Contracting Parties understand that this Treaty confers no rights to engage in economic activities other than Economic Activities in the Energy Sector. - (b) The following activities are illustrative of Economic Activity in the Energy Sector: - (i) prospecting and exploration for, and extraction of, e.g., oil, gas, coal and uranium; - (ii) construction and operation of power generation facilities, including those powered by wind and other renewable energy sources; - (iii) land transportation, distribution, storage and supply of Energy Materials and Products, e.g., by way of transmission and distribution grids and pipelines or dedicated rail lines, and construction of facilities for such, including the laying of oil, gas, and coal-slurry pipelines; - (iv) removal and disposal of wastes from energy related facilities such as power stations, including radioactive wastes from nuclear power stations; - (v) decommissioning of energy related facilities, including oil rigs, oil refineries and power generating plants; - (vi) marketing and sale of, and trade in Energy Materials and Products, e.g., retail sales of gasoline; and - (vii) research, consulting, planning, management and design activities related to the activities mentioned above, including those aimed at Improving Energy Efficiency.
+- (a) It is understood that the Treaty confers no rights to engage in economic activities other than economic activities in the energy sector. - (b) The following activities are illustrative of economic activity in the energy sector: - (i) prospecting and exploration for, and extraction of, e.g., oil, gas, coal and uranium; - (ii) construction and operation of power generation facilities, including those powered by wind and other renewable energy sources;

+- (iii) land transportation, distribution, storage and supply of energy materials and products, e.g., by way of transmission and distribution grids and pipelines or dedicated rail lines, and construction of facilities for such, including the laying of oil, gas, and coal-slurry pipelines; - (iv) removal and disposal of wastes from energy related facilities such as power stations, including radioactive wastes from nuclear power stations; - (v) decommissioning of energy related facilities, including oil rigs, oil refineries and power generating plants; - (vi) marketing and sale of, and trade in energy materials and products, e.g., retail sales of gasoline; and - (vii) research, consulting, planning, management and design activities related to the activities mentioned above, including those aimed at improving energy efficiency.

-For greater clarity as to whether an investment made in the Area of one Contracting Party is controlled, directly or indirectly, by an investor of any other Contracting Party, control of an investment means control in fact, determined after an examination of the actual circumstances in each situation.
-In any such examination, all relevant factors should be considered, including the investor's
+For greater clarity as to whether an investment made in the area of one Contracting Party is controlled, directly or indirectly, by an investor of any other Contracting Party, control of an investment means control in fact, determined after an examination of the actual circumstances in each situation.
+In any such examination, all relevant factors should be considered, including the investor's:

-- (a) financial interest, including equity interest, in the Investment: - (b) ability to exercise substantial influence over the management and operation of the investment; and - (c) ability to exercise substantial influence over the selection of members of the board of directors or any other managing body.
+- (a) financial interest, including equity interest, in the investment; - (b) ability to exercise substantial influence over the management and operation of the investment; and - (c) ability to exercise substantial influence over the selection of members of the board of directors or any other managing body.